LukasMoll/Kauto2/README.md

 ```

 ### Results
-I focused on Kotlin line completion to evaluate my fine-tuned SLM, as it aligns with my frequent usage and is relatively straightforward to assess.
+I focused on Kotlin line completion to evaluate my fine-tuned SLM, as it aligns with my personal usage and is relatively straightforward to assess.
 Kotlin line completion:
 ```
 ----------------------------------